keygen-sh/air-gapped-activation-example/README.md

 > **This example application is not 100% production-ready**, but it should
 > get you 90% of the way there.
 You may need to add additional logging,
-> error handling, as well as a similar system for machine deactivation.
+> error handling, license activation persistence, as well as a similar
+> system for machine deactivation.

 ![image](https://user-images.githubusercontent.com/6979737/35715082-03a35cfc-0796-11e8-93a5-7013d77f0ea5.png)